-Refer previous notes for these interim test figures.
+Refer previous notes for these interim test figures, which are for Handbook Method using only a Sig Gen.

 Selectivity at -6.0 dB was "VN" 60Hz, "N" 0.6KHz, "SSB" 3.5KHz, "AM Wide" 6.0 KHz, all a little different to spec.
 There was some ripple in the various pass bands, and which I find difficult to quantify without a Sweep Gen.